AntonyIS/DSA/README.md

-# Golang Data Structures and Algoriths
+# Golang and Python Data Structures and Algorithms

-## Data structures in Golang
+## Data structures
 ### LinkedList
 * LinkedList in Go has the following basic operations that can be performed.
     * Add